 - Pneumothorax: Pneumothorax can occur as a complication of central line insertion, particularly when the subclavian or internal jugular veins are accessed.
 Nurses should monitor for signs of pneumothorax, such as dyspnea, chest pain, and diminished breath sounds on the affected side.
 Management may involve notifying the healthcare provider, obtaining a chest X-ray for confirmation, and implementing appropriate respiratory support measures.

 In addition to these complications, nurses should also be vigilant for signs of local site infection, catheter migration, air embolism, and other potential issues associated with central lines.
-To learn more you can see my video regarding central line basics.
+To learn more, you can watch my video below on central line basics. ⬇️ (This is an old video, but still very relevant!)

 PICC Lines